 I took this photo of Mr. Nielson as he was

-Early in our marriage we both agreed that I would cook delicious, healthy,
+Early in our marriage, we both agreed that I would cook

-(because I love to cook and serve my family in that way).
+(because I love to cook and serve my family that way).

 Beets with arugula and ricotta, mashed potatoes with garlic and heavy cream,

-brussels sprouts with a balsamic vinaigrette reduction and sliced almonds, and
+brussels sprouts with a balsamic vinaigrette reduction, sliced almonds, and

 rosemary cauliflower with butter and parmesan.